Review: Bay Lake Tower at Disney’s Contemporary Resort

 - The Epcot monorail is the first stop from the Contemporary

 OTHER DISTINCTIVE FEATURES OF BAY LAKE TOWER

-- Changes it reflects to the recent layout of the typical Disney Vacation Club villas makes it among the most livable of DVC one bedroom villas.
+- Changes it reflects to the layout of the earlier-designed Disney Vacation Club villas makes it among the most livable of DVC one bedroom villas.

 - The kitchen/dining/living room area has been both widened and deepened.

 - This space has been used to add both a second full bath to One-bedroom villas, and enough living space in the living room that it can be used even if the fold-out sleeper sofa is being used.